What is electronystagmography?

 If a known sore (lesion) exists, an ENG can find the actual site.
 There may be other

-reasons for your healthcare provider to recommend an ENG.
+reasons for your healthcare provider to advise an ENG.

 What are the risks of an ENG test?